 One trunk contains personal clothing and pieces of armor, such as leg and arm greaves.
-Amongst the armor is an ornate pair of bone shoulder grieves.
+Amongst the armor is an ornate pair of bone shoulder pauldrons.
 Any class can wear the armor.
-They confer a permanent protection from fire/heat (as the spell) upon the person wearing it.
+They confer resistance to fire and heat upon the person wearing it.
 Combining it with other metal armors negates the protection as that much metal counters the magic in it.

 The second trunk is locked and has an invisible rune etched upon the lock.
-Though a rogue may discover the rune (CL 5), he cannot disable the trap.
+Though a rogue may discover the rune (DC 15), he cannot disable the trap.
 It must be magically dispelled.
 It causes all within 10 feet of the rune, when it goes off, to suffer from a sense of impending doom.
 This causes all ability checks, to hit rolls, and saves to suffer a -2 penalty for 6 hours.
-A successful charisma check (CL 9) halves the effects.
+A successful charisma check (DC 15) halves the effects.